 There are now an array of options for those gravel bike riders who want the adjustability of a traditional coil- or air-sprung fork, with external configuration dials and switches.

 RockShox has introduced the Rudy Ultimate XPLR, with an air-spring and top-dial lockout system.
 The Rudy Ultimate gravel fork is available with 30 or 40mm of travel.

 Most core mountain bike suspension suppliers now market a short-travel gravel fork in the 30- to 60mm range.
-Fox has the AX, SR Suntour has the GVX and there is MRP’s Baxter, too.
+Fox has the 32 Taper-Cast, SR Suntour has the GVX and there is MRP’s Baxter, too.
 Even Cannondale produces a 30mm version of its Lefty fork, for gravel bike use, called the Oliver.